 Lastly, remember the Lord’s mercies and put all hope in Him every day of the year.
 For He is the only hope that never fails.
 He is the author of it and the essence of it.

-May 2020 be a year of seeking the Lord in all things, following His purposes for our lives…by His grace and for His glory!
+May this be a year of seeking the Lord in all things, following His purposes for our lives…by His grace and for His glory!